× Explore our resources to learn how to reach your career goals with a graduate business degree.

 Chief Financial Officer (CFO), US$178,000

-It makes sense that Chief Financial Officers are some of the highest-paid finance professionals, mainly because they sit at the most senior level in an organization.
 A chief financial officer will make significant financial decisions for organizations, making overall budget decisions and determining which projects get the green light for financing.
 They must also ensure that the business abides by any finance regulation, particularly if the organization is undergoing a merger or acquisition.

 Because this is one of the highest-paying finance jobs out there, it's a popular goal for MiF graduates.
-There's also plenty of opportunity for even higher salaries at the right company – the median salary of a CFO can reach upwards of US$400,000.
+There's also plenty of opportunity for even higher salaries at the right company – the salary of a CFO can reach upwards of US$400,000.